Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.1.6
+- Updated crash tolerances for the Flight Deck System (FDS) parts.
+- FDS Type 1 and Type 2 extension parts now have symmetry enabled.
+- The GondoLab's Geology Lab can participate in Pathfinder's Gold Strike mini-game.
+- The GondoDrill can convert Gold Strike resource lode resources from Ore.

 2.1.5
 - Added Bison to Buffalo adapters.
 There are two types.
 - Removed velocity modifying code from the ground stabilizer.
 Be warned, your vessels might slip on slopes.